sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 **Has the organization implemented session monitoring and enforcement for SaaS applications by enabling Defender for Cloud Apps and integrating Conditional Access, including extending these controls to on-premises apps?**

 - Legacy: The organization lacks comprehensive session monitoring and enforcement mechanisms for SaaS and on-premises applications, leading to potential gaps in security coverage and an inability to enforce consistent access policies across the application landscape.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Absence of integrated session monitoring tools, resulting in limited visibility into user activities within SaaS and on-premises applications.
         - Lack of enforcement capabilities for Conditional Access policies across both cloud and on-premises environments, increasing the risk of unauthorized access.
         - Challenges in achieving a unified security posture due to disjointed monitoring and policy enforcement mechanisms.

 - Initial: Initial efforts have been made to deploy Defender for Cloud Apps for session monitoring in SaaS applications, with some integration of Conditional Access policies.
 Efforts to extend these controls to on-premises applications may be in the early stages, indicating progress toward a more integrated security approach.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Partial implementation of Defender for Cloud Apps for monitoring SaaS application sessions, with Conditional Access integration beginning to take shape.\
         - Initial steps toward extending session monitoring and policy enforcement capabilities to on-premises applications, though not fully realized.
         - Some improvement in session security and policy compliance, with ongoing efforts to enhance and expand integrated monitoring and enforcement.

 - Advanced: Defender for Cloud Apps and Conditional Access are broadly implemented for comprehensive session monitoring and enforcement across SaaS applications, with significant progress in extending these controls to on-premises apps.
 This advanced tier reflects a mature approach to security, ensuring consistent policy enforcement and visibility.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Comprehensive deployment of integrated session monitoring and enforcement mechanisms for SaaS applications, with expanding coverage to on-premises apps.
         - Enhanced capability to detect, analyze, and respond to security risks, supported by detailed session insights and robust policy enforcement.
         - Significant strides toward a unified security framework, bolstered by the systematic application of integrated security tools across the application landscape.

 - Optimal: The implementation of session monitoring and enforcement for both SaaS and on-premises applications, leveraging Defender for Cloud Apps and Conditional Access, is fully developed, operationalized, and integrated into the organization’s overall security strategy.
 This optimal scenario ensures the highest level of security intelligence, policy compliance, and operational efficiency.
-    - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+    - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Strategic and universal application of session monitoring and policy enforcement, covering all cloud and on-premises applications without exception.
         - Comprehensive management of session security, enhancing organizational agility, risk resilience, and compliance.
         - Full alignment with advanced security practices and regulatory requirements, supported by an effective, adaptive, and well-managed integrated security framework.